adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 Consider using this option if you want your ads to show more frequently earlier in the day until your budget is reached, to maximize the number of impressions.

 ### <a name="dailystandard"></a>DailyBudgetStandard
-Show your ads evenly every day throughout the month so you don’t run out of budget early in the month.
-If the click rate is higher than expected, the rate of spend may be slowed to ensure that the budget is available until the end of the day; however, you won’t exceed the estimated monthly budget.
+Show your ads evenly every day throughout the month so you don?t run out of budget early in the month.
+If the click rate is higher than expected, the rate of spend may be slowed to ensure that the budget is available until the end of the day; however, you won?t exceed the estimated monthly budget.

 This is a great option if you have a limited budget and want your ads to show evenly throughout the day.
-This way, your ads won’t show all at once in the morning, using up your limited budget early in the day.
+This way, your ads won?t show all at once in the morning, using up your limited budget early in the day.
 You will also be able to monitor your budget on a daily basis, making adjustments as necessary, to maximize your budget.

 ### <a name="budget_rules"></a>Budget Rules
 Before you can submit your ad campaign, you need to set a campaign budget amount and select a budget type.
 Don't worry, you can change your budget amount and budget types at any time.
 Changes to your budget generally take effect within an hour or so.
 For a high level introduction to campaign budgets, see [What are my budget options?](http://help.bingads.microsoft.com/#apex/3/en/51006/1)

 If you create a campaign and specify a daily budget, the service calculates the monthly budget limit by multiplying the daily budget by the number of days in the month.
-The service calculates the new monthly budget at midnight (in the campaign’s time zone) on the first day of each month.
+The service calculates the new monthly budget at midnight (in the campaign?s time zone) on the first day of each month.
 If the daily budget amount or calculated monthly budget amount is depleted, the campaign is paused automatically.
 The calculated monthly budget must be within the allowed range for the currency.
 For more information about minimum and maximum budgets allowed, see [Currencies](../concepts/currencies.md).

 If you update a campaign that specifies a daily budget on the first day of the month, the service also calculates the monthly budget limit by multiplying the daily budget by the number of days in the month.
 However, if you update the daily budget after the first day of the month, the service uses the following formula to calculate the monthly budget.